ahmetsabri/abdulhamid-laravel-slug/README.md

-# Fatih Laravel Search
+# Abdulhamid Laravel Search
-A laravel package to search via your models .
+A laravel package to slugg columns via your models .

 installation :